-Re: Month of fasting, Ramadan, which begins May 15
+Re: Ramadan, the Muslim month of fasting, which begins April 12

 Dear (NAME OF BOSS):

-Despite the physical challenges, Ramadan is a time of joy, spiritual fulfillment, and greater God-consciousness for Muslims.
-It also makes us more sensitive of our duty to share our blessings with those in need.
+Despite the physical challenges, Ramadan is a time of joy, spiritual fulfillment, generosity, and greater God-consciousness for Muslims.

-Giving fasting employees the option to come in earlier and leave earlier.
-Or if they prefer, arrive a little later and leave later
+- Giving fasting employees the option to come in earlier and leave earlier.
+Or arriving and leaving a little later.

-Set aside an empty room where employees can pray and/or take a short nap during lunch break
+- Setting aside an empty room where employees can pray and/or take a short nap during lunch break.

-Schedule work meetings in the late morning or later in the afternoon (e.g. 3 pm or afterward), when employees tend to be less tired
+- Scheduling work meetings in the late morning or later in the afternoon (e.g. 3 pm or afterward), when employees tend to be less tired.